GrigoryGraborenko/neshny/README.md

 #include <IncludeAll.cpp> // Neshny
 using namespace Neshny;
 ```
-This assumes you already have QT, SDL, ImGui and Metastuff installed.
+This assumes you already have SDL, ImGui and Metastuff installed.

 ## <b>WebGPU usage</b>
 TODO